 In the common engineering version of the graph, the vertical axis is stress and the horizontal axis is strain:

-Suppose a specimen is in the linear part of its stress-strain curve at the point
+A specimen sits in the linear part of its curve at

-Now suppose the same curve begins to show permanent deformation at about and reaches a maximum engineering stress of before the engineering stress starts to fall.
+Now suppose the same curve begins to show permanent deformation at about and reaches a maximum engineering stress of before falling.
+Reading the curve:

-- Around , yielding begins, so unloading after that would leave permanent strain.
+- Around , yielding begins, so unloading after that leaves permanent strain.

 - The peak near is the ultimate tensile strength for the engineering curve, not necessarily the fracture point.

-- The downward part after the peak does not mean the sample is recovering.
-In a ductile tensile test, it usually reflects necking while engineering stress is still being computed with the original area.
+- The drop after the peak is not recovery; in a ductile tensile test it usually reflects necking while engineering stress is still computed with the original area.

-- Treating a stress-strain curve as if it were the same as a force-extension graph.
+- Treating a stress-strain curve as the same as a force-extension graph.

 - Using data from a curved region to calculate Young's modulus.